foundryvtt/dnd5e/wiki/Roll-Formulas.md

 #### Hit Dice

-`@attributes.hd` - The actor's current number of remaining hit dice.
+`@attributes.hd.value` - The actor's current number of remaining hit dice.

+`@attributes.hd.max` - The actor's total amount of hit dice.

+`@attributes.hd.largest` - The denomination of the actor's largest hit die (e.g. "d8").

+`@attributes.hd.smallest` - The denomination of the actor's smallest hit die (e.g. "d8").

+`@attributes.hd.largestFace` - The size of the actor's largest hit die (e.g. the "8" of "d8").

+`@attributes.hd.smallestFace` - The size of the actor's smallest hit die (e.g. the "8" of "d8").

+`@attributes.hd.bySize.[denom]` - How many remaining hit dice the actor has of the specific denomination, e.g., `@attributes.hd.bySize.d6` for the number of remaining d6 hit dice.

+`@attributes.hd.pct` - The percentage of remaining hit dice (current over maximum).

 #### Hit Points